Bugle: Uses

 The bugle is used mainly in the military, where the bugle call is used to indicate the daily routines of camp.
-Historically the bugle was used in the cavalry to relay instructions from officers to soldiers during battle.
+Historically, the bugle was used in the cavalry to relay instructions from officers to soldiers during battle.
 They were used to assemble the leaders and to give marching orders to the camps.

 The bugle is also used in Boy Scout troops and in the Boys' Brigade.

 The Rifles, an infantry regiment in the British Army, has retained the bugle for ceremonial and symbolic purposes, as did other rifle regiments before it.
+When originally formed in 1800, the Rifle Corps were the first dedicated light infantry unit in the British Army and were allowed a number of unique accoutrements that were believed to be better suited for skirmishing, such as their green jackets.
+Other infantry used drums when marching and had whistles to signal when skirmishing, but the Rifle Corps was a much larger body of men that would be expected to spread out over a large area under a single commander.
+As a result, the bugle was taken from cavalry traditions because signals could pass much further without the need for repeats.
 The buglers in each battalion are headed by the bugle major, a senior non-commissioned officer holding the rank of sergeant or above.

 The bugle has also been used as a sign of peace in the case of a surrender.

 In most military units, the bugle can be fitted with a small banner or tabard (occasionally gold fringed) with the arms of its reporting service branch or unit.